emmajanedrews/base-template/_posts/2018-01-25-is-now-a-good-time-to-be-a-buyer.md

 Yes, it’s true that home values have appreciated since 2012.
 But the good news is that, **depending on your credit score, we still have interest rates around 4%.**

-Regardless of the fact that home values have risen, it’s still more affordable to own a home in our area than it is to rent.
-Not to mention the tax benefits you get from homeownership.
+Regardless of the fact that home values have risen, it’s still more affordable to own a home in our area than it is to rent, not to mention the tax benefits you get from homeownership.

 Another benefit of the 2018 real estate market is that supply is going up.
 This increase is slow, but it’s definitely taking place.
 New construction starts are continually cropping up.